NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-#### 3.7 Plot the zonal mean temperature at Ls=270 from the average file for the inert cloud case and the active cloud case.
-Also create a difference plot for them.
+#### 3.7 Plot the zonal mean temperature at Ls=270 from the `atmos_average` file for both the RIC and RAC cases.
+Also create a difference plot for them

-Use `HOLD ON` and `HOLD OFF`.
-Copy and paste a `lat x lev` plot three times.
-For the difference plot, you'll need to use `@N` to point to the `ACTIVECLDS/` directory and square brackets to subtract one variable from the other:
+Make use of `HOLD ON` and `HOLD OFF` again here.
+Copy and paste a `lat x lev` template three times.
+For the difference plot, you'll need to use `@N` to point to the `ACTIVECLDS/` directory and use square brackets to subtract one variable from the other:

 ```python
 Main Variable  = [atmos_average_pstd.temp]-[atmos_average_pstd@2.temp]
 ```

-Set the colormap to `RdBu` for the difference plot and set the vertical range to 1,000-1 Pa.
+Set the colormap to `RdBu` for the difference plot.
+For all three plots, set the vertical range to 1,000-1 Pa.

 Save `Custom.in` and pass it to `MarsPlot`.